 GET (A LITTLE BIT) ACTIVE

 With the impending arrival of a little person, you’re probably keen to reconnect as a family of two, before you become three (or more).
-For unique, romantic experiences around town, Noosa Picnics offer beautiful boho-inspired beach picnics, just choose your style (luxe tepee, soirée table or canopy anyone?) and let them do the rest.
-The Gondolas of Noosa offer true Venetian-style gondolas, taking in tranquil cruises down the Noosa River.
-With catered and un-catered options, make a night out on the water or watch the sunset with a drink in hand and have the gondola deliver you to the pier at Ricky’s to continue your evening.
+For unique, romantic experiences around town, Noosa Picnics offers beautiful boho-inspired beach picnics, just choose your style (luxe tepee, soirée table, or canopy?) and let them do the rest.
+Gondolas of Noosa offer true Venetian-style gondolas, taking in tranquil cruises down the Noosa River.
+With catered and un-catered options, make it a night out on the water or watch the sunset with a drink in hand and have the gondola deliver you to the pier at Ricky’s to continue your evening.
 Or order a hamper of Noosa-inspired goodies from Noosa Gift Co. to enjoy any place you please.

 Although clothes shopping might be far from your favourite thing right now, a leisurely wander through the boutiques of Hastings Street or the nearby villages of Sunshine Beach or Peregian Beach is relaxing enough for even the most tired mum-to-be.
 Chic women’s clothing, jewels and homewares can be found at HUSK, while cute kids options fill the racks of the quirky hole-in-the wall Lamington- which stocks brands like Aesop, Halcyon Nights, Happy Planet Toys, and nursery wall décor from Hark Home.
-Over the hill, Noosa Junction’s Clo Studios is so packed full of gorgeous homewares, you might just want to move in.
+Noosa Juniors stock cute clothing, swimwear and shoes from baby to tween sizing.
+Over the hill, Noosa Junction’s Clo Studios is so packed full of gorgeous homewares, you might just want to move in, while the tucked-away Aubrey Gems craft bespoke jewels (hello push present).
+In Peregian Beach, browse the treasures on offer at Antiques and Possibilities,

 Take our word for this- you do not want to waste this opportunity to eat out at any time of the night that you please, at whichever fancy restaurant you want.
 So, make this your babymoon mantra: eat out often and eat out well.
 This is not the time for surf clubs and casual eats- make the most of this opportunity to grace some of Noosa’s best restaurants sans pram or screaming kid in tow.